theKinsley/theKinsley.github.io/content/_index.md

 ### Awards

-- 2024, Scholarship for Students from Taiwan, the First Prize, Ministry of Education of the People's Republic of China
+- 2024, Scholarship for Students from Taiwan, the First Prize, Ministry of Education of the People\'s Republic of China
 - 2024, May 4th Scholarship, Peking University
 - 2024, Merit Student, Peking University
 - 2024, Best Organizing Award in PKU.SIST-Huawei Summer Camp @ Shenzhen, Huawei
-- 2023, Scholarship for Students from Taiwan, the Special Prize, Ministry of Education of the People's Republic of China
+- 2023, Scholarship for Students from Taiwan, the Special Prize, Ministry of Education of the People\'s Republic of China
 - 2023, Award for Scientific Research of Peking University
-- 2022, Scholarship for Students from Taiwan, the Second Prize, Ministry of Education of the People's Republic of China
+- 2022, Scholarship for Students from Taiwan, the Second Prize, Ministry of Education of the People\'s Republic of China
-- 2021, Special prize of Wistron Corporation goes to 'A Deep Learning-Based Integrated Algorithm for Misbehavior Detection System in VANETs'
+- 2021, Special prize of Wistron Corporation goes to \'A Deep Learning-Based Integrated Algorithm for Misbehavior Detection System in VANETs\'
 - 2021, Excellent Student Award, National Sun Yat-Sen University
 - 2018, Excellent Student Award, National Sun Yat-Sen University